jnjackins/cmd/README.md

-# Just Add a Kernel
+# Unix userspace programs in Go

-This project aims to provide a full, standalone Unix userspace environment implemented in Go.  compatible with the Linux kernel, and hopefully other Unix-like kernels such as FreeBSD.
+This project aims to provide a full, standalone Unix userspace environment implemented in Go.
+Just add a kernel.
+Compatible with Linux, and (hopefully) other Unix kernels such as FreeBSD.

 ## Why?
 Just for fun.
 Or see [this paper](http://harmful.cat-v.org/cat-v/unix_prog_design.pdf).
 Or because it is easier to write correct and understandable programs in Go than in C. You decide!